Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are All Frogs Nocturnal?

-Most frogs are nocturnal, but not all.
-A few species of frogs, most notably the tree frog and poison dart frogs, are diurnal and are most active during the day.
-They sport brighter colors to better match the vibrant jungle daytime and feast on daytime insects like dragonflies or butterflies.
-The warmth of the daytime helps these frogs stay active by raising their body temperature in contrast to cool temperatures that make frogs slow down at night.
+Most frogs are nocturnal but not all.
+Certain species of frogs—most notably, many of the ones found in the forest regions of the Amazon—are diurnal.
+They sometimes sport brighter colors, which is considered to be a defense mechanism: So boldly standing out may give some predators the impression that the frogs are poisonous.
+The warmth of the daytime helps these frogs stay active by raising their body temperature in contrast to the cool temperatures that make frogs slow down at night.

 Do Frogs Hibernate?

 Frogs are some of the most fascinating (albeit slimy) creatures in the animal kingdom, and most of them are nocturnal by nature.
-A few brightly colored frogs like the poison dart and tree frogs are active during the day, but they’re most definitely the exceptions rather than the rule.
+Certain brightly colored frogs, such as several poison dart frogs and a few tree frogs are active during the day, but they are most definitely the exceptions rather than the rule.

 Featured Image Credit: Ken Griffiths, Shutterstock